ecow/liroma/README.md

 1. Requirements related to **input signals**, which highlight the compatible inputs with the audio reproduction system.
 2. Requirements related to the **player**, the tool responsible for decoding the input signals, standardizing them, and applying any coarse-grained transformations.
 This tool also handles the display of video and compensates for any delays introduced by the audio processor chain.
 Optimal video display is not a priority in this project.
-3. Requirements related to the Digital Signal Processor (DSP), the tool responsible for performing qualitative transformations on the input signals (**remastering DSP**) and mapping input  channels in the physical **speakers' management**.
+3. Requirements related to the Digital Signal Processor (DSP), the tool responsible for performing qualitative transformations on the input signals (**re-mastering DSP**) and mapping input channels in the physical **speakers' management**.
 It represents the core of the system and is implemented through a pipeline of SW and HW digital audio processors.
 4. Functional requirements related to the **listening room configuration**, which involves setting up the physical layout, cabling, positioning of speakers, and acoustic treatment to achieve the desired listening experience.
 5. Requirements related to **control applications**, through which the listener can interact with the system (selecting songs, adjusting volume, changing listening configurations).
 Typically, this interaction is done using a tablet or a standard smartphone.